dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 ## Examples

-This section shows/demonstrates common uses of `FlexLayout`.
+The following examples demonstrate common uses of `FlexLayout`.

 ### Stack